mahavedalla/mahavedalla/docs/en/questions/dhamma/sort/whether-it-behooves-a-monk-to-anathematize-a-monk-of-wrong-view.md

 ---
-Question: Whether unity of view is important?
+Question: Whether it behooves a monk to anathematize a monk of wrong view?
 Category: Diṭṭhi
 Tags:
 Sutta References: MN 103